corentin-junod/DSM-Occlusion/README.md

 3. Open a "x64 Native Tools Command Prompt for VS 2022" (or your current VS version).
 Can be found by searching for it in the Windows.

-4. Navigate to the repository root and generate the project using the command `cmake -B ./build`

-5. Build the project using `msbuild ./build/DSM_Occlusion.sln`
+4. Navigate to the repository root and generate the project using the command `cmake -B ./build` Then build the project using `cmake --build ./build --config Release`.
+The executable is located in ./build/Release.
-To build in x64 release, use `msbuild ./build/DSM_Occlusion.sln /p:Configuration=Release /p:Platform=x64`

-6. By default, the executable is generated in *./build/Debug/*, *./build/Release/*, *./build/x64/Release/* or *./build/x64/Release/* based on the build parameters.
-To specify a custom output folder, add a `/p:OutDir=<output_directory>` parameter.

-7. To start the executable, add the folder containing the GDAL .dll files to your PATH environment variable.
+5. To start the executable, add the folder containing the GDAL .dll files to your PATH environment variable.
 If installed using OSGeo4W, the default path is *C:\OSGeo4W\bin*.

+Note : You can also generate the executable by running `msbuild ./build/DSM_Occlusion.sln /p:Configuration=Release /p:Platform=x64 /p:OutDir=<output_directory>`

 #### Troubleshooting